musiciansofmanoa/musiciansofmanoa.github.io/index.md

 This is the Browsing page where you can filter through other musicians in the area

 <img src="../images/m3jam.PNG">
+Here is the Jam Sessions page.
+This is where you can view Jam Sessions.

 <img src="../images/m3admin.PNG">
 This is the Admin page where admin accounts can view the different users on the app and create profiles.
 They also have a delete option in case a user causes issues or is innapropriate.

 <img src="../images/m3events.PNG">
+Here is the Events page.
+This is where you can view Events.
 # Galaxy Deployment

 Here is the link to our [Galaxy Deployment](http://musiciansofmanoa.meteorapp.com/#/)